strimzi/strimzi-kafka-operator/packaging/helm-charts/helm3/strimzi-kafka-operator/README.md

 * **Topic Management** - Creates and manages Kafka Topics within the cluster.
 * **User Management** - Creates and manages Kafka Users within the cluster.
 * **Connector Management** - Creates and manages Kafka Connect connectors.
-* **Includes Kafka Mirror Maker** - Allows for mirroring data between different Apache Kafka® clusters.
+* **Includes Kafka MirrorMaker** - Allows for mirroring data between different Apache Kafka® clusters.
 * **Includes HTTP Kafka Bridge** - Allows clients to send and receive messages through an Apache Kafka® cluster via the HTTP protocol.
 * **Includes Cruise Control** - Automates the process of balancing partitions across an Apache Kafka® cluster.
 * **Auto-rebalancing when scaling** - Automatically rebalance the Kafka cluster after a scale-up or before a scale-down.
-* **Tiered storage** - Allows to offload older and less critical data to a lower cost and performance storage tier (such as object storage).
+* **Tiered storage** - Offloads older, less critical data to a lower-cost, lower-performance storage tier, such as object storage.
 * **Prometheus monitoring** - Built-in support for monitoring using Prometheus.
 * **Grafana Dashboards** - Built-in support for loading Grafana® dashboards via the grafana_sidecar